PhilipYip1988/python-notebooks/readme.md

 ## Python Installation

 These tutorials will instruct on the setup and installation of Anaconda on Windows and Linux/Mac and cover use of Python via the Terminal in each Operating System.
 Python is often used alongside PowerShell or bash which are shell based scripting languages used to navigate around the Operating System.
 The differences in Python and these languages will be highlighted to avoid confusion.
 The tutorial will also cover the commonly used IDEs included in the Anaconda base Python environment such as IPython, JupyterLab and Spyder.
 These tutorials also discuss setting up VSCode and PyCharm with the Anaconda Python base environment.
-FInally the tutorials cover use of the conda package manager to create custom Python environments for the latest version of the Spyder and JupyterLab IDEs:
+Finally the tutorials cover use of the conda package manager to create custom Python environments for the latest version of the Spyder and JupyterLab IDEs:

 * [Anaconda and Python Setup Markdown File](./anaconda/readme.md)